Naïve realism (psychology): History of the concept

-Naïve realism follows from a subjectivist tradition in modern social psychology, which traces its roots back to one of the field's founders, a German-American psychologist named Kurt Lewin.
+Naïve realism follows from a subjectivist tradition in modern social psychology, which traces its roots back to one of the field's founders, German-American psychologist Kurt Lewin.
 Lewin's ideas were strongly informed by Gestalt psychology, a 20th-century school of thought which focused on examining psychological phenomena in context, as parts of a whole.

-From the 1920s through the 1940s, Lewin developed an approach for studying human behavior which he called field theory.
+From the 1920s through the 1940s, Lewin developed an approach to studying human behavior which he called field theory.
 Field theory proposes that a person's behavior is a function of the person and the environment.
 Lewin considered a person's psychological environment, or "life space", to be subjective and thus distinct from physical reality.

 During this time period, subjectivist ideas also propagated throughout other areas of psychology.
-For example, Jean Piaget, a developmental psychologist, argued that children view the world through an egocentric lens, and they have trouble separating their own beliefs from the beliefs of others.
+For example, the developmental psychologist Jean Piaget argued that children view the world through an egocentric lens, and they have trouble separating their own beliefs from the beliefs of others.

 In the 1940s and 1950s, early pioneers in social psychology applied the subjectivist view to the field of social perception.
 In 1948, psychologists David Kretch and Richard Krutchfield argued that people perceive and interpret the world according to their "own needs, own connotations, own personality, own previously formed cognitive patterns".

 Social psychologist Gustav Ichheiser expanded on this idea, noting how biases in person perception lead to misunderstandings in social relations.
 According to Ichheiser, "We tend to resolve our perplexity arising out of the experience that other people see the world differently than we see it ourselves by declaring that these others, in consequence of some basic intellectual and moral defect, are unable to see things 'as they really are' and to react to them 'in a normal way'.
 We thus imply, of course, that things are in fact as we see them, and that our ways are the normal ways."

 Solomon Asch, a prominent social psychologist who was also brought up in the Gestalt tradition, argued that people disagree because they base their judgments on different construals, or ways of looking at various issues.
 However, they are under the illusion that their judgments about the social world are objective.
 "This attitude, which has been aptly described as naive realism, sees no problem in the fact of perception or knowledge of the surroundings.
 Things are what they appear to be; they have just the qualities that they reveal to sight and touch," he wrote in his textbook Social Psychology in 1952.
 "This attitude, does not, however, describe the actual conditions of our knowledge of the surroundings."